edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 Upon loading a page on which automatic predictive prefetching has been enabled, the browser will request all links that meet the following conditions:
 -   The link is currently visible to the user.
--   The Set Max Age and the Set Servic Worker Max Age features have been enabled on it.
+-   The Set Max Age and the Set Service Worker Max Age features have been enabled on the above link.

 These requests will be submitted with the following query string parameters: `{{ PRODUCT_NAME_LOWER }}_dt_pf=1&{{ PRODUCT_NAME_LOWER }}_prefetch=1`